darccio/zas/README.md

 I checked other projects but they were incomplete, cumbersome or solved the wrong problem (blogs, blogs everywhere).
 I wanted a zen-like experience.
 Just a layout and some Markdown files as pages with unobstrusive structure and configuration.

 Yes, it is another NIH but...
-It is a different kind of beast.
-I probably overlooked some projects but I find no one that satisfied my requirements.
+I think Zingy is a different kind of beast.
+I admit that I probably overlooked some projects.

 ### Where is the difference?

 1. Gophers.
 There is [Hastie](https://github.com/mkaz/hastie) too.
 If you want a blog.
 2. Markdown only.
 I really like [Mou](http://mouapp.com/).
 3. Just a loop.
 Zingy just loops over all .md and .html files (oh, I told a little lie in #2, my bad - please, bear with me) in current directory (and subdirectories), ignoring all any other file (including dot-files).
 4. Your imagination as limit.
-I plan to add a simple extension mechanism based in subcommands.
+Zingy has a simple extension mechanism based in subcommands.
 Do you really need to handle a blog with zingy?
 Install/create a new extension and do it!
 5. Unobstrutive structure, no '_' files.
 More in [Usage](#usage) section.

 ## Usage